jakop345/cloudron-box/docs/references/selfhosting.md

 2. Upload the SSH key which you intend to use for your Cloudron.

 3. Add the domain you intend to use for your Cloudron.

-Due to how the DigitalOcean interface works, you have to provide a dummy IPv4 to add a domain.
-This will be overwritten later by the Cloudron.
+  * Due to how the DigitalOcean interface works, you have to provide a dummy IPv4 (like `1.2.3.4`) to add a domain.

+  * Click on the domain you created and delete the '@' dummy record created above.

 <a id="create-the-cloudron-1"></a>
 ### Create the Cloudron